Archives for: December 2009

 December 26th, 2009

-Our first snowfall came overnight with a howling westerly, but left just a light dusting.
+Our first snowfall this season came overnight with a howling westerly, but left just a light dusting.
 Only certain surfaces with a wide view of the sky were cool enough to preserve the snow.
-The only place in our yard was the roof of our car, which I've found in the… more »
+The only place in our yard was the roof of our car, which I've… more »

 Colors of Ice